Transparency Principles

 Partner relationships appear directly on each vendor's card and detail page.
 Affiliate, referral, or sponsored status shows up where the listing does, not buried elsewhere.

-Foundations assets
+Resources assets

 Disclosed alongside the reference.